piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-30-notable-changes.md

 When introducing a KEB change that requires operator action, perform the following steps.

-1. Create a directory for the change under [notable-changes](../../notable-changes), using the KEB release version as the directory name.
-For example: [notable-changes/1.22.1](../../notable-changes/1.22.1).
-2. Document the change using the [Notable Change Template](../assets/notable-change-template.md).
+1. Document the change using the [Notable Change Template](../assets/notable-change-template.md) in the [notable-changes-to-release](../notable-changes-to-release) directory.
    1. Fill in the JSON metadata block at the top of the page.

       - Fields: